 Consumers are buying furniture online in record amounts these days.
-Whether you are a custom furniture maker or a local artist selling your unique items online, you need to know how to ship a single piece of furniture and find a way to get your items in the hands of your customers.
+Whether you are a custom furniture maker or a local artist selling your unique items online, you need to know how to ship a single piece of furniture and find a way to get your items into the hands of your customers.

-Or, perhaps you are a consumer who found the furniture piece you’ve been searching for forever, one that fits perfectly into the empty spot you’ve had since you moved in.
+Perhaps you are a consumer who found the furniture piece you’ve been searching for forever, one that fits perfectly into the empty spot you’ve had since you moved in.

 Let’s look at how to ship a single piece of furniture safely and for a reasonable price.

-Shipping A Single Piece Of Furniture: The Basics
+Ship A Single Piece Of Furniture: The Basics

 Here are some other accessorials: